 Where are your concerts held?

-Marlboro Music is located amidst the green mountains of southeastern Vermont on the beautiful rural campus of Marlboro College.
-Performances (with the exception of our annual town benefit concert) take place in 642-seat Persons Auditorium, located at 2472 South Rd., Marlboro, VT 05344.
+Marlboro Music is located amidst the green mountains of southeastern Vermont on the beautiful Potash Hill campus in the town of Marlboro.
+Performances take place in Persons Auditorium, located at 2472 South Rd., Marlboro, VT 05344.
 For directions and transportation options, please click here.